dr-jam/CommandPatternExercise/README.md

 ### Due Date and Submission Instructions

-Due date: Thursday, October 10th at 11:59 PM.
+Due date: Wednesday, April 14th at 11:59 PM PT.
 Your work will be submitted individually via GitHub Classroom (starting links to be distributed in Canvas).
 The Unity project in your the master origin branch or your repository as assigned on GitHub Classroom will be graded.
 Other branches will be ignored.

 ## Stage 1: Both legs.